GeoNode/documentation/basic/settings/index.rst

             # do something here
             pass

-For more information, please rely to `TestMetadataStorers`
+For more information, please rely to `TestMetadataStorers` which contain a smoke test to explain the functionality

 MISSING_THUMBNAIL